Fitbit Charge 2 Fully Reviewed and Compared Review Facts

 - All day activity tracking: active minutes, floors climbed, steps, distance, and number of calories burned; also reminds the wearer when it's time to move

-- Tracks sleep length and quality, and has a vibrating alarm to wake the wearer
+- Tracks sleep length and quality and have a vibrating alarm to wake the wearer